deryayigit/ceng-foundations/differential-equations/README.md

 An ordinary differential equation (ODE) is a differential equation in which the unknown function depends on only one independent variable.
 A partial differential equation (PDE) is used when the unknown function depends on two or more independent variables.

-The order of a differential equation is the order of the highest derivative appearing in the equation. order of a differential equation is the order of the highest derivative appearing in the equation.
+The order of a differential equation is the order of the highest derivative appearing in the equation.

 ---